Howgill Fells & Westmorland Walks

 A fabulous walk on the limestone heights above Orton including a visit to the Beacon Hill monument and the top of Great Asby Scar.

 Route Summary: Sunbiggin Tarn - Tarn Moor - Sunbiggin - Knott Lane - Beacon Hill - Great Asby Scar - Great Kinmond - Tarn Moor - Sunbiggin Tarn

-Walk Summary: Lisa and I had enjoyed very little sunshine on any of our previous walks together this year so we were due a good day's weather and on this walk we certainly got it.
+Walk Detail: Lisa and I had enjoyed very little sunshine on any of our previous walks together this year so we were due a good day's weather and on this walk we certainly got it.

 Although it was fairly cloudy when we arrived at Sunbiggin Tarn it quickly broke up and we enjoyed some extended sunny spells.
 Sunbiggin Tarn itself was very picturesque, the half dozen or so other cars parked along the verge of the road was clear evidence that it is a moderately well known spot.

 From Sunbiggin Tarn we followed a bridleway across the heathery Tarn Moor to Sunbiggin itself before taking another bridleway to Knott Lane.
 After a brief look over the wall at Gamelands Stone Circle we followed Knott Lane up on to the plateau from where we headed west to the summit of Beacon Hill and the prominent monument crowning the summit.